 2.4 Internal controls and risk management

-- receiving reports on, and reviewing the effectiveness of, the Group's risk and control processes to support its strategy and objectives
+- receiving reports on, and reviewing the effectiveness of, Nationwide's risk and control processes to support its strategy and objectives;

-- undertaking at least an annual assessment of these processes
+- undertaking at least an annual assessment of these processes; and

-- approving an appropriate statement for inclusion in the annual report.
+- approving an appropriate statement for inclusion in the annual report and accounts.

 2.4.3 The Board may delegate certain responsibilities for approval of other aspects of risk management to the Board Risk Committee.
 Delegations of authority will be set out in the Board Risk Committee terms of reference which is approved annually by the Board.